Naitreey/notes-and-knowledge/cs/database/rdbms/mysql.rst

 - DECIMAL(M, D).
 M is precision, D is digits after decimal point.
   M <= 65, D <= 30. default M is 10, D is 0.

+  * The precision represents the number of significant digits that are stored for values, and the scale represents the number of digits that can be stored following the decimal point.

+  * 注意到, M 必须 >= D.

 - synonyms: DEC, NUMERIC, FIXED.

 floating-point types